Happiness Beyond Problems: Hindu Wisdom for Unshakable Inner Peace and Resilient Living

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What role does Karma Yoga play in this approach?
+What role does the Bhagavad Gita play in cultivating inner peace?